SchlenkR/applied_fsharp_challenge/artikel/09 - Evaluating Stateful Functions.md

         { value = result; state = newState }
 ```

-Now we have reached our goal: We can pass initial values in place where they are needed and omit them when the author wants to specify them on his own.
+Now we have reached our goal.
+We can pass initial values in places in which they are needed and omit them when the author wants to specify them on his or her own.

-So finally, we can just pass in `None` as initial state, so that code looks like this:
+So finally, we can just pass in `None` as the initial state, so that code looks like this:

 ```fsharp
 // for simplification, we pass in constant drive and input values to blendedDistortion.